ilyakurdyukov/fpdoom/snes9x/README.md

 2. Use the same instructions as for `fpdoom`.
 The `USE_16BIT={0|1}` option selects 8 or 16-bit rendering mode.
 8-bit mode is faster, but doesn't handle various graphical effects (that many games don't use).
 16-bit mode is slower but provides accurate rendering.

+### Usage

+`[system options] snes9x [emulator options] romfile.smc`

+#### Emulator options

+`--crc 0x12345678` replace ROM CRC32 with the value specified, only used for logging and fixing some games.
+Calculating CRC32 takes significant time for large ROMs.
+`--nocheck` don't check ROM checksum, which takes significant time for large ROMs.

 ### Game controls

 | Key(s)         | Action             |